nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Biocompatible:** Pertaining to the compatibility of the scaffold with biological tissues.

-### Expanded Definition and Usage\nNanofibrous scaffolds are at the forefront of innovative approaches in tissue engineering due to their ability to closely imitate the natural extracellular matrix of tissues, which is vital for the successful integration and functionality of implanted materials.
+### Expanded Definition and Usage:
+Nanofibrous scaffolds are at the forefront of innovative approaches in tissue engineering due to their ability to closely imitate the natural extracellular matrix of tissues, which is vital for the successful integration and functionality of implanted materials.
 These scaffolds' fine fibrous structure, combined with adjustable surface chemistry and mechanical properties, allows for tailored interactions with specific cell types, promoting appropriate cellular responses that are essential for effective tissue regeneration.
 Their applications span across various medical fields, from orthopedics to wound healing, and extend to advanced drug delivery systems where controlled release and tissue-specific targeting are critical.